 Use GoDaddy and find a domain that works for your company.
 Then go to G-Suite and set up your email under that domain.
 This is important.
 You want to look like a professional, established company to customers.

 Create your logo

 My second favorite is Canva.
 You can read about my love of Canva and other design software in my Work Smarter, Not Harder article.
-Canva has a free version and paid version so for very little money or no money, you can have a logo in minutes.
-You won’t get as many file versions in a nice organized folder like you will with LogoJoy but you will have a logo and can manually resize, change colors, and download with transparent backgrounds as much as you need to.
+Canva has a free version and a paid version, so for very little or no money, you can have a logo in minutes.
+You won’t get as many file versions in a nice organized folder like you will with LogoJoy, but you will have a logo and can manually resize, change colors, and download with transparent backgrounds as much as you need.